 - Nominator's Email Address

 Required Nomination Documents:

 - Nominating letter (3 p maximum) addressing the criteria in this announcement.

 - Current curriculum vitae for nominee.
 The CV should include material that addresses the mentor criteria, including a list of senior thesis students, UROP students, past graduate students/postdoctoral scholars with their placement/position upon leaving the University of Utah, faculty mentoring.

 - At least three but not more than five additional letters of support from staff, faculty, current or former students and postdoctoral scholars, and community leaders.

 - A letter from the department chair evaluating the nomination.

 Nominations will be reviewed by a committee of previous recipients.

-NOTE: Award(s) will be presented at the CSBS Faculty & Staff Awards Reception.
-The date for this event has yet to be determined.
+NOTE: Award(s) will be presented at the CSBS Faculty & Staff Awards Reception on Tuesday, April 9, 2019.